Find a Location for Your USCIS Medical Exam

 Do you need to take a medical exam for a green card?
-Don't worry, we can help!
-For nearly a decade we've helped thousands of people get their immigration medical exams done right, the first time.
+Don't worry; we can help!
+For almost 20 years, we've helped thousands of people get their immigration medical exams done right the first time.
+We are dedicated to getting this done right the first time.
 Our exams offer:

-Physicians Immediate Care has been serving patients like you for over 25 years.
-We have helped thousands of people get their immigration exams done so they can focus on building the life they want.
+Physicians Immediate Care has been serving our Immigrant Community for over 30 years.
+We understand the impact of incomplete or rejected paperwork and take our responsibility to you very seriously.
+We have helped thousands of people get their immigration exams done so they can focus on building the life they want!

 Immigration Medical Exam Guide: What to Expect

 All vaccines must follow CDC (Centers for Disease Control) & ACIP (Advisory Committee on Immunization Practices) guidelines for children and adults.

 Two visits are required to ensure that all elements of the exam are completed including understanding one’s medical history, vaccine requirements, and a physical and behavioral exam.

 At the first visit, our expert immigration medical specialist will review your application and ensure you meet the eligibility requirements for the immigration medical exam.
 Bloodwork and a urine test will be done to check for communicable diseases.
 Vaccinations are subject to availability, but at check out, you will receive a list of any further vaccines that must be acquired to schedule the next portion of the Immigration Medical Exam.
 These can be received through either your local Health Department or your family physician.

 Additionally, if testing reveals that an x-ray is necessary for the exam, you will be asked to complete it before the second visit.
 All records and test results must be provided to us for you to be scheduled with our Civil Surgeon for the Immigration Medical Exam.

 - Valid, government-issued I.D. or Passport*

 - All vaccine records - if you do not have these, do not worry.
 We will work with you to update these records.